basarat/typescript-async/03 async/README.md

-# Async functions and the await operator
+# async functions and the await operator
+> async / await should really be thought as a better way to use Promises reliably and safely with less chances of programming errors.

 > This lesson covers the fundamentals of annotating a function as async.
-An async function gets the chance to use the `await` keyword.
+An `async` function gets the chance to use the `await` keyword.
 This lesson covers the usages of these keywords.

 ***Have a demo window open***
-async / await should really be thought as a better way to use Promises reliably and safely with less chances of programming errors.

 * To make a function `async` all you need to do is prefix it with the async keyword.
-* You can just as easily make async arrow functions, and async class methods.
+* async can be used with simple function, arrow functions, and class methods.

 ```js
 async function foo() {